NREL/OpenStudio-user-documentation/docs/next_steps/openstudio_application_interface.md

 ------

 ## Adding Objects from the Library
 To add items from the library, select the "Library" tab on the right panel and find the item you want to add to the model.
-Select that item and drag and drop in into the correct drop zone.
+Select that item and drag and drop it in into the correct drop zone.
 Drop zones are surrounded by a dotted line and are programmed to only accept items that will work for that field.

 ![Drag-Drop](../../img/os_interface/drag_drop.png "Drag-and-drop constructions")